Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Masses, axial charges, strong and electromagnetic decays of heavy hadrons

 In this subsection, we briefly introduce the application of the HH$\chi$PT in the study of the mass spectroscopy of the heavy mesons and baryons with the help of the experimental data and lattice QCD simulations.
 In the HH$\chi$PT, the propagator of the meson is proportional to

-where the factor $2$ results from the normalization of the heavy meson field (see~\ref{app:HFE}).
-The $\delta^{\text{tree}}$ is the contribution at the tree level.
-The $-i\Sigma(v \cdot k)$ is the sum of all the one-particle irreducible (1PIR) self-energy contribution.
-In general, it is complex and the imaginary part is related to the decay width.
-If one chooses the on-shell renormalization condition,
+where the factor $2$ results from the normalization of the heavy meson field (see~\ref{app:HFE}). {{The heavy meson momentum $p$ is split into the large component with velocity $v$ and small residue momentum $k$ with $p=m_0 v+k$ and $m_0$ being the bare mass of the reference heavy meson. $\delta^{\text{tree}}$ denotes the tree-level mass difference of the particle relative $m_0$.}} The $-i\Sigma(v \cdot k)$ is the sum of all the one-particle irreducible (1PIR) self-energy contribution.
+In general, it is complex and the imaginary part is related to the decay width. {The on-shell renormalization condition is given by,}

-where the $\tilde{k}$ is the solution of Eq.~\eqref{eq:solktild}.
-The physical mass defined by the pole mass is given by
+The physical mass { corresponds the position of the pole of the propagator in Eq. \eqref{eq:GM}} and is given by,

-where $m_0$ is the bare mass of the heavy meson.
 The propagators of the singly and doubly heavy baryons are similar to those of the mesons after the heavy field expansion.
 Their mass expressions can be written as

 where $M_0$ is the bare mass of the heavy baryon.